 Lead is a toxic heavy metal that can cause a variety of environmental ills.
 Tetraethyl lead was once used as an octane-boosting additive in gasoline.
 But studies found that lead from automotive exhaust fumes was causing lead pollution in many urban areas, so lead fuel additives were phased out in the early 1970s.

 Lead still remains in car batteries, but is not an environmental concern because 98% of car batteries are recycled.
 The latest lead issue is with wheel balance weights.
-California and a growing number of other states want to ban lead tire weights because the weights sometimes fall off, decompose and allow lead dust to find its way into lakes and streams .
-Personally, I think this is a stretch and don't think this poses any significant environmental danger.
-Even so, the tire service industry is starting to move away from lead weights to more benign materials such as steel and zinc (though zinc has some environmental issues, too).
+California and a growing number of other states are banning lead tire weights because the weights sometimes fall off, decompose and allow lead dust to find its way into lakes and streams .
+The tire service industry is starting to move away from lead weights to more benign materials such as steel and zinc.

 Read the following article for more information about wheel balance weights: Wheel Balancing